exponentlabshq/leetcode-prep/README.md

 IF you see "frequency" + "count"
 THEN use: Hash map for tracking

+IF you see "duplicate" + "contains"
+THEN use: Hash set for detection

 IF you see "generate all" + "combinations"
 THEN use: Backtracking with choices